-The Crossing Church is a modern church, but we are rooted in a long line of evangelical churches that have looked to the Bible as their authority for almost 2000 years.
+The Crossing Church is a modern, non-denominational church rooted in a long line of evangelical churches that have looked to the Bible as their authority for almost 2000 years.
 As a result, we affirm the central tenets of historic Christianity that came out of the protestant reformation.
 We find common belief in Jesus with many followers of Jesus as expressed in one of the earliest and most universally accepted statements of faith, The Apostles’ Creed, circa AD 220.
 We also have found The Lausanne Covenant to be a helpful expression of faith.

-Here are some details about different aspects of what we believe:
+Here are some details of what we believe:

-- Known For What We Are For: We want to be known for what we are for, not for what we are against.
+Known For What We Are For: We want to be known for what we are for, not what we are against.
 We are for Jesus.
 We are for our community, city, and the world.
 We are for those who are close to God and for those who are running from God.
-We do not exist to be a holy huddle or club for ourselves, but agents of God’s amazing grace in Jesus for all people.
+We do not exist to be a holy huddle or club for ourselves, but agents of God’s amazing grace, through Jesus, for all people.